End Grain, Edge Grain, Face Grain

 End grain boards are typically used to manufacture butcher blocks, as an example.
 The end grain boards are made by cutting the pieces of lumber into blocks and gluing the blocks together with the end grain up, forming the top surface of the cutting board.
 This block construction makes the butcher block very strong and durable.
 During cutting and chopping, the end grain wood fibers absorb the impact of the knife blade so the block is resistant to nicks and gouges.
 One needs only reflect on the culinary punishment unleashed on chopping blocks over time to grasp the durability factor of end grain.

-Since wood cells hold MC in their nuclei and cell walls, end grain cuts naturally react differently to moisture interactions between the wood and the ambient relative humidity (RH) of the surrounding air.
-Lumber can be a very absorbent material, particularly through the end grain.
-In fact, end grain wood absorbs MC at up to 100 times the rate of absorption of the face of a wood piece.
-If you consider that most wood cells have a roughly straw-shaped structure, you can see that the moisture can travel more quickly into the wood from an end-grain cut.
-Many wood professionals recommend sealing end grain wood to slow down the absorption even before beginning a project.
-When storing wood for extended periods of time or in non-climate controlled areas, sealing this end grain is also highly recommended.
+Wood cells hold moisture content (MC) in their nuclei and cell walls, and can give up or take on moisture quite readily depending on the relative humidity (RH) of the surrounding air.
+The end grain of wood absorbs and gives up its moisture at up to 100 times the rate of the face of a wood piece.
+If you consider that most wood cells have a roughly drinking straw-shaped structure, you can see that the moisture can travel more quickly into and out of the wood from an end-grain cut.
+Many wood professionals recommend sealing end grain wood to slow down the absorption, even before beginning a project.
+When storing wood for extended periods of time or in non-climate controlled areas, sealing this end grain is also highly recommended, especially to prevent end splits.

 Edge Grain & Face Grain

-There are two alternatives to end grain when manufacturing butcher blocks as a woodworking project (as an example).
+To carry on with our butcher block example, there are two alternatives to end grain when manufacturing butcher blocks as a woodworking project.

-Edge grain (or vertical grain) is produced by quarter-sawing the lumber so that the edges of the growth rings are exposed on the widest faces of the piece, and the rings lie at angles of 45 to 90 degrees with the widest faces.
+Edge grain (or vertical grain) is produced by quarter-sawing the lumber so that the edges of the growth rings are exposed on the widest faces of the piece, and the rings form angles of 45 to 90 degrees with the widest faces.

 Face grain is when a board has one side that is wider than the other; the wider side is referred to as the face, as opposed to the edge.
 This also may be referred to as the face that is to be visible in the finished product.